What is Google Search Console?

 Google does a pretty good job of understanding the context of your business' website.
 In fact, they rightly pride themselves on that ability.

-One way to establish which country that a website is targeting is to use its top-level domain.
+One way to establish which country a website targets is to use its top-level domain.

-Where it can, Google will make assumptions based on that domain, e.g. a .co.uk website should be targeting United Kingdom-based visitors, and a .it website should be intending to help visitors in Italy.
+Google will make assumptions based on that domain, e.g. a .co.uk (or .uk) website should be targeting United Kingdom-based visitors, and a .it website should be intended to help visitors in Italy.

 Likewise, if you're in the UK, Google knows you're more likely to click through to a UK website than an Italian one.